-1 Introduction
+Introduction

-This document covers the implementation of a Robotic Vac San System for the sterilisation of the hindquarter and anus area of a sheep/lamb.
+This document covers the implementation of a Robotic Vac San System for the sterilisation of the forequarter area of a sheep/lamb.
 The robot system was installed at Country Fresh/Peel Valley Exporters plant located in Tamworth NSW by Machinery Automation and Robotics.
-The robot went into production on 7th April 2008.
+The robot was installed in May 2008 and went into full production on 8th August 2008.

 The system replaces the manual operation of using a handheld vac san wand and delivers a consistent vac san path on each carcass passing through the system.
-The system is located in the quality inspection area of the production line.
-It consists of safety guarding, safety equipment, operator controls, sensors and a standard Kentmaster vac san wand fitted to a standard ABB IRB140 Robot.
+The system is located right before the hide puller on the production line.
+It consists of safety guarding, safety equipment, operator controls, sensors and a Kentmaster vac san wand fitted to a standard ABB IRB140 Robot.

-This is a turn key solution which is started stopped at the operator panel.
+This is a turn key solution which is started and stopped at the operator panel.
 Upon start-up the robot autonomously tracks and vac sans every carcass that passes through the cell.